Health Effects on Lead

 - Allow the tap to run for 30 seconds to 2 minutes.
 Running the pipes for a while helps to flush out the contaminated water that has been idle for hours.

 - Use water filters or water treatment systems.
 Most water treatment systems are able to remove lead from drinking water.

 - Avoid contact of contaminated water on cuts and wounds.
 The lead will flow directly into your bloodstream when in contact with cuts and wounds.
 This is the most dangerous situation that you can even imagine.
 You should only clean the wounds with clean water.

 Boiling drinking water WILL NOT help in removing lead.
-It is not a type minerals like chlorine that can evaporate while exposed to high temperatures.
+It is not a type mineral like chlorine that can evaporate while exposed to high temperatures.

 Various tests can be done to ensure the safety of your family members.

 - Water Contamination Test.
 Visit your local drinking water authority to perform a water test to have peace of mind.
 Lead is not able to be detected by the naked eye.
 Hence, a laboratory test is required to analyze the water samples for harmful minerals.
 The test is in the range of $20 – $100.